richard-delorenzi/web-site/source/sections/2_How_did_we_get_here/reference.md

 # Reference

-* To hear how the story has been shaped my the oil industry, listen to the [Drilled Podcast](https://www.drilled.media/drilled-podcast/).
+* Listen to the  [Drilled Podcast](https://www.drilled.media/drilled-podcast/), to hear how the story has been shaped my the oil industry.

 ## Myths
 [Some myths about EVs](